Our partners

 What kind of resources or support can companies expect from LzE?

-+ Opportunity to participate in employee education and training programs.
+• The opportunity to participate in employee education and training programs.

 How can the long-term partnership between companies and the LzE be strengthened?

-+ Promotion of alumni networks and other cooperation opportunities.
+• Promotion of alumni networks and other cooperation opportunities